A longstanding Kosher bakery in the downtown Phoenix area closed on March 26, 2014 after being open for nearly fifty years.

-Karsh's Bakery opened in 1965 and would then relocate to its last location in downtown Phoenix in 1980.
-The last location for the bakery was at Seventh Street near Missouri Avenue.
-Karsh's Bakery was one of only a handful of bakeries that was supervised by the Phoenix Vaad Hakashruth.
+Karsh's Bakery opened in 1965 and then relocated to its last location in downtown Phoenix in 1980.
+The final location for the bakery was at Seventh Street near Missouri Avenue.
+Karsh's Bakery was one of only a handful of bakeries supervised by the Phoenix Vaad Hakashruth.
 The Phoenix Vaad Hakashruth is an Orthodox, non-profit organization that oversees Kosher certification in Phoenix, Arizona.

-The bakery was known for making a variety of pastries, bagels, and breads by hand everyday.
-Karsh's Bakery was particular recognized for their handmade Challah and Rye breads.
-The bakery even supplied local restaurants in the Phoenix and Scottsdale area with their baked goods.
+The bakery was known for making a variety of pastries, bagels, and bread by hand every day.
+Karsh's Bakery was notably recognized for its handmade Challah and Rye bread.
+The bakery even supplied local restaurants in the Phoenix and Scottsdale area with baked goods.

-On March 26, 2014, after nearly fifty years of being in business, Karsh's Bakery would close its doors for the last time.
-The bakery was suffering from the increasing amount of bakeries moving into the area and could no longer compete.
-Patrons came out to Karsh's Bakery one last time to sample the pastries and baked goods from their local establishment.
-Wayne Kindig, the owner, could be seen behind the counter of the bakery enjoying one last conversation with his customers.
-There is still some possibility that Karsh's bakery could open its doors again in the future, but in a smaller capacity.
+On March 26, 2014, after nearly fifty years of business, Karsh's Bakery closed its doors for the last time.
+The bakery was suffering from increasing numbers of bakeries moving into the area and could no longer compete.
+Patrons visited Karsh's Bakery one last time to sample the pastries and baked goods from their local establishment.
+Wayne Kindig, the owner, could be seen behind the bakery counter enjoying one last conversation with his customers.
+Karsh's bakery could open its doors again but in a smaller capacity.